-Medical direction or supervision of anesthesia is defined by Highmark Blue Shield as anesthesia direction, management or instruction by a provider who is physically present or immediately available in the operating suite.
+Medical direction/supervision of anesthesia is defined by Blue Shield as anesthesia direction, management or instruction by a provider who is physically present or immediately available in the operating suite.
 A provider rendering this service should not actually be concurrently administering anesthesia in another operating room.

 For concurrent supervision, reimbursement is limited to no more than four anesthesia services performed concurrently.
-Highmark Blue Shield pays for medical direction of anesthesia as follows:
+Blue Shield pays for medical direction of anesthesia as follows:

-- When a provider such as an anesthesiologist medically directs a physician-in-training, for example, intern or resident, Highmark Blue Shield pays in the same manner as for the anesthesiologist's personal performance of the anesthesia service.
-In this instance, report modifier GC. - When a provider such as an anesthesiologist medically directs a certified registered nurse anesthetist (CRNA), hired and paid by the anesthesiologist, Highmark Blue Shield pays in the same manner as for the anesthesiologist's personal performance of the anesthesia service. - Note: Two line items are required when reporting medical direction of a CRNA employee.
-Modifiers QK and QX, or QY and QX should be reported, as appropriate. - When a provider such as an anesthesiologist medically directs a CRNA not employed by the anesthesiologist, Highmark Blue Shield pays up to 50 percent of the fee allowed for the anesthesiologist's personal performance of the anesthesia service.
-Modifier QK or QY should be reported, as appropriate. - When a provider such as an anesthesiologist medically directs a CRNA who is directly billing his or her services on a fee-for-service basis, Highmark Blue Shield pays up to 50 percent of the allowance for the anesthesiologist's personal performance of the anesthesia services.
-Modifier QK or QY should be reported, as appropriate.
+- When a provider such as an anesthesiologist medically directs a physician-in-training, Blue Shield pays in the same manner as for the anesthesiologist's personal performance of the anesthesia service. - When a provider such as an anesthesiologist medically directs a certified registered nurse anesthetist (CRNA), hired and paid by the anesthesiologist, Blue Shield pays in the same manner as for the anesthesiologist's personal performance of the anesthesia service. - When a provider such as an anesthesiologist medically directs a CRNA not employed by the anesthesiologist, Blue Shield pays up to 50 percent of the fee allowed for the anesthesiologist's personal performance of the anesthesia service.

+When a provider such as an anesthesiologist medically directs a CRNA who is directly billing his or her services on a fee-for-service basis, Blue Shield pays up to 50 percent of the allowance for the anesthesiologist's personal performance of the anesthesia services.
 In this instance, a CRNA who is directly billing his or her service on a fee-for-service basis may also be paid up to 50 percent of the anesthesia allowance.
-The CRNA should report modifier QX.

-An anesthesiologist medically directing four or fewer anesthesia procedures can concurrently provide:
+An anesthesiologist medically directing four or fewer anesthesia procedures can concurrently provide the following: